efmorales/CaliberDemo/README.md

 ### Prerequisites

 - Node.js and npm/yarn installed on your machine.
-- React Native CLI installed globally.
+- React Native CLI installed with npx or globally.
-- Android Studio/Xcode installed for Android/iOS development respectively.
+- Xcode installed for iOS development.
+- Simulators for iPhone and iPad installed within Xcode.

 ### Installation